conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 > >
 > > ![Scroll Plot 1c]({{ page.root }}/fig/qc_example_01c.png "Scroll Plot - Example 1c")
 > > Component 34 has a couple large artefacts, and is otherwise quite flat.
 The waveform doesn't suggest cortical activity and the overlay shows that removing this component only appears to remove the artefacts without visibly removing any good cortical data.
 Removing the component is the best decision here.
 > >
+> > To remove this component, hover over it and right click the mouse.
+This will add a manual mark to the component and will gray it out.
+> >
 > > {: .output}
 > {: .solution}